amelian-n1/waitlist/README.md

 The dashboard is the central hub of the application.
 It provides users with a snapshot view of their products, the amount in transit from incoming shipments, and the date those shipments arrive.

-To add additional products, the user would select the Add Product button in the upper right corner.
+To add additional products, the user would select the Add Product button in the upper right-hand corner.

 <p align="middle">
   <img src="/images/add_a_new_product.png" width="600" />